kellygemmill/Dictionary/README.md

 ## API:

 ### DictionaryController:
-This class contains the API to call the solver.
-Currently the API only has a get mapping to the ParserService located at /api/parser/{query}.
+This class contains the API to call the LookupService.
+Currently the API only has a get mapping to parse an input, located at /api/parse/{query}.